Final report is being prepared

 The Commission plans to release an issues paper to guide people in preparing a submission.
 It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.

 Initial submissions were due by 5 April 2019.

 Draft report release

-The Commission is seeking further information and feedback following the release of the draft report on 31 October 2019.
+The Commission was seeking further information and feedback from our draft report, released on 31 October 2019.

 Final report to Government and release

 The inquiry final report will be handed to the Australian Government in June 2020.

 The release of the final report by the Government is the final step in the process.